imixs/imixs-mvn-repo/README.md

       ....
       ...

+Note: The plugin configuration refers to repo server configuration in the ~.m2/settings.xml

 ###Deploy Artefacts on GitHub
-To deploy the projects artefacts to github run:
+To deploy the projects artefacts to github simply run:

 	mvn clean deploy

 You should see maven-deploy-plugin create the files to your local staging repository in the target directory, then site-maven-plugin committing those files and pushing them to github.
-Now the artifact is available to public use.
+Now the artifact is available for public use.

 See also the following tutorial for more information abut the github plugin: